Cenobitic monasticism: Christian monasticism

 The organized version of Christian cenobitic monasticism is commonly thought to have started in Egypt in the 4th century AD.
 Christian monks of previous centuries were usually hermits, especially in the Middle East; this continued to be very common until the decline of Aramean Christianity in the Late Middle Ages.
 This form of solitary living, however, did not suit everyone.
 Some monks found the eremitic style to be too lonely and difficult; and if one was not spiritually prepared, the life could lead to mental breakdowns.

 For this reason, organized monastic communities were established so that monks could have more support in their spiritual struggle.
 While eremitic monks did have an element of socializing, since they would meet once a week to pray together, cenobitic monks came together for common prayer on a more regular basis.
 The cenobitic monks also practised more socializing because the monasteries where they lived were often located in or near inhabited villages.
 For example, the Bohairic version of Dionysius Exiguus' The Life of Saint Pachomius states that the monks of the monastery of Tabenna built a church for the villagers of the nearby town of the same name even "before they constructed one for themselves."
-This means that cenobitic monks did find themselves in contact with other people, including lay people, whereas the eremitic monks tried their best to keep to themselves, only meeting for prayer occasionally.
+This means that cenobitic monks did find themselves in contact with other people, including lay people, whereas the eremitic monks tried to keep to themselves, only meeting for prayer occasionally.